prameshbajra/prameshbajra.github.io/_posts/2017-01-31-serverless-youtube-downloader.md

 4. I have lot of interest in creating a browser extension as well, but let's see where this goes.

 5. There might be ads later.
 Maybe after some user traffic?
 Also, I will be using the money to donate to some good cause.
-The infrastructure will be handled by be as long as it is under my budget.
+The infrastructure will be handled by me as long as it is under my budget.

 5. This is not yet decided but, I will be publishing the APIs for free and will provide a concise documentation.